-- Install eoe.sw.dmi on each CXFS administration node.
-For client-only nodes, no additional software is required. - Use the dmi option when mounting a filesystem to be managed.

-• Start the HSM application on the active metadata server for each filesystem to be managed.
+- Install the sgi-dmapi and sgi-xfsprogs packages from the SUSE Linux Enterprise Server (SLES) installation source.
+For client-only nodes, no additional software is required. - Use the dmi option when mounting a filesystem to be managed. - Start the HSM application on the active metadata server for each filesystem to be managed.

-Discovering the Active Metadata Server for a Filesystem
+Discovering the Active Metadata Server